 Inpatient Unit Re-Opening

-We are delighted to announce that it will be re-opening our in-patient unit (IPU) after a brief closure from Monday 1st June with a new set of temporary measures in place to protect patients, visitors and staff.
+We are delighted to announce that we will be re-opening our Inpatient Unit (IPU) after a brief closure from Monday 1st June with a new set of temporary measures in place to protect patients, visitors and staff.

 Group and drop-in activities

 Due to the current lockdown,imposed by the Government, Dr Kershaw’s has temporarily suspended all group and drop-in sessions in the Wellbeing Centre at the Hospice.